imarsman/vagrant-docker-provider/README.md

 ## Command Line Usage

-To use this provider, add the `--provider` flag to your `vagrant` command:
+To use the docker provider, add the `--provider` flag to your `vagrant` command:

 ```sh
 vagrant up --provider=docker